 Example: A pedestrian alerts a Henderson police officer to a fight occurring a few blocks away.
 The police officer goes to investigate and sees John holding a gun and another man suffering from a fresh gunshot wound.
 Even though the cop did not see John shoot the gun, the police may arrest John because he would have reasonable cause to believe John attempted to commit murder, which is a felony.

-In sum, whether a warrantless search is legal depends on (1) whether the cop witnessed the crime firsthand, and (2) whether the crime was a misdemeanor, gross misdemeanor or felony.
+In sum, whether a warrantless search is legal depends on (1) whether the police witnessed the crime firsthand, and (2) whether the crime was a misdemeanor, gross misdemeanor, or felony.

-4. How do police carry out arrest warrants in Nevada?
+5. How do police carry out arrest warrants?

 Once a judge issues an arrest warrant, law enforcement has the authority to execute the warrant by arresting the defendant.9 In order for an arrest to be legal, the police have to follow several rules regarding (1) timing, (2) location, and (3) force used.